From Friesland to Grand Rapids

 Because PLN-R14del is a rare disease, many people are still unaware they carry the mutation.
 This means there are people walking around with a ticking time bomb in their chests.

 That’s why awareness and early detection of PLN-R14del are vital.
 This saves lives.
-Our mission as the PLN Foundation is to find a safe treatment for the disease so that families are no longer devastated by it.
+Our mission as the PLN Foundation is to find a safe treatment for the disease so that lives and families are no longer devastated by it.

 Grand Rapids' Key Rol in Our Journey